Influencer Next Door: Driveway Dystopia

 It was supposed to be a peaceful Tuesday.
 Randall Duckhull, still seething from his run-in with the SBA, decided to unwind at a massage parlor off the I-5 that looked like a cross between a nail salon and a Mortal Kombat arena.
 He walked in with tension in his shoulders and left with enough stories to power a Netflix docuseries.

-And that’s when his masseuse entered.
+His masseuse entered.
 Her name was “Jessica,” but her name tag said “Kumiko.”
 Randall didn’t ask questions.
 She poured lavender oil on his back like she was basting a Thanksgiving turkey and whispered, “You’ve got knots in places I didn’t even know existed.”
 Randall responded, “You have no idea what the SBA’s done to me.”

 By the time it ended, Randall felt like he’d been part of a therapy session, a war crime, and a karaoke party at the same time.
 He walked out dripping in oil, confused, sore in new places, and spiritually reborn.
-“Best forty bucks I’ve ever spent,” he told the receptionist, who just slid a banana across the counter and winked.
+“Best forty bucks I’ve ever spent,” he told the receptionist, who slid a banana across the counter and winked.

 LeBron James Officially Enters NBA's Senior Discount Program